lupyuen/lupyuen.github.io/src/tftp2.md

 _Can we fix the TFTP Timeouts?_

+Yep!
 In this article we talk about the __Strange Workaround__ for the TFTP Timeouts...

 - We __throttled our TFTP Server__ to send packets slower